 I also saw a much more sensible herbalist friend who gave me calm advice and some chickweed cream.

 So, ate just quinoa and drank water the rest of the day.

 Next day, still some hives but a lot less.
 More quinoa, mostly just water.

 Today I ventured into millet and rice flour pancakes, celery, carrots and a micro portion of steak and still loads of water.
 So far so good.

-Having done a fair bit of reading now, and listening to helpful alternative doctors on Youtube I think I understand what the woman doc meant.
+Having done a fair bit of reading now, and listening to helpful alternative doctors on Youtube I think I understand the bucket metaphor.

-Basically my body had reached a point where it couldn't cope with the amount of histamine that I had absorbed over time, and especially as I was going through the dreaded menopause when you can become much more sensitive to potential allergens.
+Basically, my body had reached a point where it couldn't cope with the amount of histamine absorbed over time, and, as I was going through the dreaded menopause I had an increased sensitivity to potential allergens.
 She pictured as a bucket - or cup, if you like, that was filling up and it only took one drip too much and the vessel would start to overflow, resulting in the hives, in my case.

-Looking back over the last few months I have been probably eating too much histamine rich foods: nuts, loads of sardines, citrus fruit, etc etc, but had started to go off drinking wine, as if my body was trying to tell me something.
+Looking back over the last few months I have been probably eating too much histamine rich foods: nuts, loads of sardines, citrus fruit . . . but had started to go off drinking wine, as if my body was trying to tell me something.

 The list of foods you can eat is a bit sad, but reading on, it seems as if you can add things back in slowly and carefully.
 I certainly would miss tomatoes, oranges, chilies, and TEA!

 Well, every cloud, etc. I certainly have lost weight which I was trying to do, and I feel oddly and pleasantly calm; I haven't kicked the cat once today, shouted at The Boy to get off the computer/put his dirty washing in the basket, or sworn . . . at all.